Eztharia/teso-drops/README.md

 # teso-drops
-Python script for launch multicast of Drops enabled videos
+Python script for launch multicast of drops enabled videos